alexandra-simeonova/drafts/content-guidelines.md

 Use [draw.io](https://draw.io) to create diagrams.

+## Screenshots

+Refrain from using screenshots if possible, and point users to the [Luigi fiddle](https://fiddle.luigi-project.io/) or otherwise describe the concept.

 ## Terminology/glossary

 * Luigi Core - the main application and the settings used to configure it